memgraph/documentation/pages/querying/read-and-modify-data.md

----
-id: reading-and-modify-data
-title: Read and modify data
-sidebar_label: Read and modify data
+# Read and modify data
----

 The simplest usage of the language is to find data stored in the database.
 For that, you can use one of the following clauses: